Required Intent to Return Phase

 What should I do if I am unsure if I plan to live off campus?

-We have a plan to accommodate as many students as possible, however in fairness to your fellow Loyola students, we encourage you to make a final decision about living off campus prior to February 13, 2020.
+We have a plan to accommodate as many students as possible, however in fairness to your fellow Loyola students, we encourage you to make a final decision about living off campus prior to the Phase 1 deadline.
 Please keep in mind that once you pay your $600 deposit, it is non-refundable.
 Additionally, it is important to note that once you move off campus and you wish to return to on campus housing, you will be placed on the housing wait list and will not be eligible to participate in room selection.
 If you opt to go through Phase One with the intent of living off campus and decide you prefer to live on campus please fill out the Return to Housing form.

 Back to Top